IAEA-NDS/web-endfy/README.md

 such as `n`, `p`, etc. The `dtypes` argument contains a dictionary that specifies to which type the matched string of each capture group should be cast before being stored in a dataframe.
-The keys are given by the names of the capture groups and the values are conversion functions.
+The keys are given by the names of the capture groups and the values are the names of conversion functions, e.g.
+`int`, `str`, and `titlecase`.
+Currently available conversion functions can be found at the beginning of the file `web-endf/link_info_extraction.py`.

-After creating the instance of the `EndfArchiveDownloader`, you can get a `pandas` dataframe listing all available ENDF files by
+After creating the instance of the `EndfArchiveDownloader`, you can obtain a `pandas` dataframe with a list of all available ENDF files by
 ```python
 jeff_dl.get_isotope_dt()
 ```